python/cpython/Doc/deprecations/pending-removal-in-future.rst

 Pending Removal in Future Versions
 ----------------------------------

-The following APIs were will be removed in the future, although there is currently no date scheduled for their removal.
+The following APIs will be removed in the future, although there is currently no date scheduled for their removal.

 * :mod:`argparse`: Nesting argument groups and nesting mutually exclusive